Buner District: History

-The 2025 Flash Flood in Buner
+2025 flash flood

 On the morning of August 15th, 2025, a cloudburst occurred in Beshonai village of Buner, causing more than 150 mm of rain in one hour only.
 This led to flash floods in the district.
 Other villages affected severely included Pir Baba, Qadar Nagar, and Chagharzi.

 The destruction caused by the flash flood was devastating.
 More than 200 people tragically lost their lives in Buner alone.
 Entire families were wiped out along with their homes when the Beshonai village was hit by giant rocks that were forced down from a mountain by the intense cloudburst.

 In the aftermath of the flood, the KP government released PKR 150 Million to cater to the immediate needs of the situation.
 Afterwards, the government raised PKR 500 Million for Buner.

 Demographics

+Population

 As of the 2023 census, Buner district has 118,665 households and a population of 1,016,869.
 The district has a sex ratio of 99.90 males to 100 females and a literacy rate of 43.75%: 60.61% for males and 27.40% for females.
 310,484 (30.54% of the surveyed population) are under 10 years of age.
 The entire population lives in rural areas.